 What were your first impressions of the University and the city?

 I first thought about how big it was.
 Manchester is a huge place and I initially felt a little overwhelmed by it all.
-Moreover, I lived in Liverpool for 18 years so I had no idea how the people were like in Manchester.
+Moreover, I lived in Liverpool for 18 years so I had no idea what the people were like in Manchester.
 Needless to say, I got used to its size and the fact that everything is so conveniently situated.
 Also, coming from Liverpool I found to be a good thing as most people are comfortable talking to Liverpudlians.

 What are you most enjoying about your course?

-The biggest plus about Manchester is the people.
-They say people are different all around the UK, but a friendly hello and a little bit of small talk can do wonders in a place like this.
+The thing I enjoy the most about Manchester is its people.
+People are different across the UK, but a friendly hello and a little bit of small talk is a great way to start a conversation in Manchester.

 How do you think you are benefitting from studying at Manchester?